UCLH-DHCT/emap/core/README.md

 ## Deploying a live version

-How to deploy an instance of Emap on the ULCH GAE, to be run on real patient data. [emap-setup](https://github.com/inform-health-informatics/emap-setup) manages cloning multiple repositories and using configuration files.
+How to deploy an instance of Emap on the ULCH GAE, to be run on real patient data. [emap-setup](https://github.com/inform-health-informatics/emap-setup) manages the multiple repositories and configuration files.

 1. <details>